Q: Why does lean protein help me lose weight?

 Ever wonder why your belly rages in hunger shortly after that morning muffin but stays calm and quiet after a hearty omelet?
 You guessed it: protein.

-It aids in satiety by affecting the hormones which control hunger and how fast food empties from our stomachs.
-It also has the highest thermal effect of food (TEF), meaning it burns the most calories during digestion, versus carbs and fat.
+Protein aids in satiety by affecting the hormones which control hunger and how fast food empties from our stomachs.
+It also has the highest thermal effect of food (TEF), meaning it burns the most calories during digestion, compared to carbohydrates and fats.

-And, we all know that protein helps build muscle and muscle burns more calories (yes, even while you’re asleep) than fat.
+And, we all know that protein helps build muscle and muscle burns more calories (yes, even while you sleep) than fat.